-Together mentors and mentees:
+Together with mentors and students:

-- Work on setting and achieving academic and personal goals;
+- Work on setting and achieving academic and personal goals

-- Plan and carry out fun service learning projects;
+- Plan and carry out fun service-learning projects

 - Support the development of the students’ unique strengths.

-FLOW mentors are provided with comprehensive training sessions and support throughout the program and a qualified school Site Leader is present at each mentoring session to provide direction and guidance.
+After School mentors are provided with comprehensive training sessions and support throughout the program and a qualified school Site Leader is present at each mentoring session to provide direction and guidance.
 Prospective mentors should be willing to commit to at least one year with the program.

 - Students arrive after school dismissal and have a snack

 - Site Leader welcomes group and explains the plan for the day